levidonzz/consport/README.md

 This is a Django project.

-It's a sport-like web, the purpose is to connect people who like sports.
+It's a sport-like web, the purpose is to